littensy/charm/README.md

 </div>

-Charm is a state management library that brings the concept of [fine-grained reactivity](https://dev.to/ryansolid/a-hands-on-introduction-to-fine-grained-reactivity-3ndf) to Roblox.
+Charm is a state management library based on [fine-grained reactivity](https://dev.to/ryansolid/a-hands-on-introduction-to-fine-grained-reactivity-3ndf).
 Connect behavior to data with reactive signals, ensuring games stay up-to-date with their underlying data while eliminating the need for manual updates.

 **Build game state from simple building blocks:**